gcapes/git-course/07-rebasing.md

 $ git checkout -b workshopPaper
 ```

-Make some changes to the files and commit them.
+Add a results section to the paper with a couple of lines to outline the findings.
+Commit the changes you made.

-Checkout master branch and make some changes in it as well.
+Checkout the master branch and write some conclusions.
 Commit them.

-Now check out back our "workshopPaper" branch and run:
+Now check out our "workshopPaper" branch again and run:

 ```{.bash}
 $ git rebase master